nicholaswilde/vaultwarden-backup/README.md

 - [ ] Change from passphrases to encryption keys.
 - [ ] Test apprise disable by making variable not set.
 - [ ] Document backup restoration.
+- [ ] Move documentation to wiki.
+- [ ] Evaluate if app paths are needed.

 ---

 <!-- spellchecker-disable -->